staedi/staedi.github.io/pages/posts/googlecolab.md

 Fortunately, Google has a free-for-use [Colab](https://colab.research.google.com/), short for Colaboratory.
 While there might be limits for usage, it's good for casual uses.

-> Note: Google also has services which charge fees, [Google Cloud Platform](https://cloud.google.com).
+> Note: Google also has services which charge, [Google Cloud Platform](https://cloud.google.com).

 ## How to use?